- 5 Easy and Filling Keto Smoothie Recipes

 - Hemp hearts

-Cinnamon takes center stage in this cinnamon dolce latte breakfast smoothie and it’s no wonder why.
+Cinnamon takes center stage in this cinnamon dolce latte breakfast smoothie.

-Besides bringing tasty flavors to the smoothie game, cinnamon is loaded with antioxidants like polyphenols, phenolic acid, and flavonoids, all of which help your body decrease free radical damage and protect your brain.
+Besides its warm flavor, cinnamon is loaded with antioxidants like polyphenols, phenolic acid, and flavonoids, all of which help your body decrease free radical damage and protect your brain.

 This smoothie also has collagen protein powder and chia seeds, which will keep you feeling full and strong for hours.